coala/documentation/Developers/Writing_Linter_Bears.rst

 Using Severities
 ----------------

-coala uses three types of severities, that categorize the importance of a
+coala uses three types of severities that categorize the importance of a
 result:

 -  INFO